Branding: How to Keep Your Pet Business Relevant

 Once you start creating consistency across your posts, be sure to create a set of do’s and don’ts so others at your company can feel empowered to contribute to your brand!
-On average, , so in order to stay relevant, it’s important that you use repetition and consistency to keep your brand top of mind and your competitors out of sight!
+On average, customers can only remember a few brands per category, so in order to stay relevant, it’s important that you use repetition and consistency to keep your brand top of mind and your competitors out of sight!

 3. Be True to You (And Have Fun with It!)